 Supplements for ER+/PR+ patients and survivors

 There is no supplement or combination of supplements that has been proven to reduce the risk of ER+/PR+ breast cancer recurrence in women.
 When a beneficial micronutrient is administered at low doses by consuming food, it is likely to have subtle chemopreventive effects, whereas when the same micronutrient is administered at a high dose in a supplement, it is more likely to have pharmacological effects, with mostly unknown results.
 It is best to obtain beneficial compounds by consuming food, if possible.
-Supplements should be used if medically necessary or to make up for deficiencies that are difficult to correct through diet.
+Supplements make sense if medically necessary or to make up for deficiencies that are difficult to correct through diet.

 The following supplements generally have been found to be safe and beneficial for ER+/PR+ patients and survivors: